 13. Waggoner’s Gap

-Follow us on Facebook, Twitter, Pinterest and Instagram for more outdoor inspiration across the commonwealth.
+To learn about bird watching in Pennsylvania, check out the visitPA website or the Fish and Boat website.
+Be sure to follow us on Facebook, Twitter, and Instagram for more PA inspiration.
 Don’t forget to sign up for our monthly Happy Thoughts e-newsletter so you never miss an update.